Haunted Mansion “Walkaway” Dress Challenge

 Background: The walkaway dress challenge and these Haunted Mansion bedsheets came into my life at the right time.

-Journal Entries: Read more at my Cruise Dress tag
+Journal Entries: Read more at my Haunted Mansion Dress tag

 Patterns Used: Butterick B6212